 Tags: Egg Cream, First Love, Milk, Raspberry Egg Cream, Raspberry Syrup, Seltzer, Soda

 Have you ever tried an Egg Cream?
-I’m guessing most of you have if you live in the Northeast, but those who have not, and possibly have not even heard of one, I’ll start by saying it has neither eggs nor cream in it.
+I’m guessing most of you have if you live in the Northeast, but for those who have not, and possibly have not even heard of one, I’ll start by saying it has neither eggs nor cream in it.
 The best way to describe one would be an ice cream soda minus the ice cream.
 Believe it or not, this is not a bad thing, it’s a really good thing, because it’s much lower in calories and fat, although I don’t think that was the original intent when it was first created.
+However, I did cheat a little and added a bit of light whipped cream and shaved chocolate on top - but trust me, it doesn’t need it, it was mainly for photos.

-Since this post is Part 8 of Bad Boy First Love, I’m going to send you HERE to read about it.
-They did a great job tracing it’s history and describing it, along with a recipe for an authentic chocolate egg cream.
+Since I’m lazy, I’m going to send you HERE to read about it.
+They did a great job tracing the history and describing it, along with a recipe for an authentic chocolate egg cream.

 I made two egg creams, one to taste and one for photos then taste.
 Of course I forgot to stir the one for photos while pouring the seltzer.
 It should be creamy and uniform, not mottled like that, although it does look kind of cool.